sanneduinkerx/Movie-Guessr/README.md

 - [X] Chat function working
 - [X] Data lifecycle
 - [X] Deploy on heroku
-- [ ] Use insomnia to see how the API is structured
+- [X] Use insomnia to see how the API is structured
-- [ ] Data api model
-- [ ] Load API data in web app
+- [ ] Load API data in web app -->

 ## Sources 📚
 Sources I used in this course